Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at the 30 days standard deviation of 6.2% in the last 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund, we see it is relatively smaller, thus better in comparison to the benchmark SPY (20.9%)
+• The historical 30 days volatility over 5 years of PIMCO Active Bond Exchange-Traded Fund Exchange-Traded Fund is 6.3%, which is lower, thus better compared to the benchmark SPY (21%) in the same period.

 DownVol: